skypjack/entt/docs/md/links.md

 `EnTT` is widely used in private and commercial applications.
 I cannot even mention most of them because of some signatures I put on some documents time ago.
-Fortunately, there are also people who took the time to implement open source projects based on `EnTT` and didn't hold back when it came to documenting them.
+Fortunately, there are also people who took the time to implement open source projects based on `EnTT` and did not hold back when it came to documenting them.

 Below an incomplete list of games, applications and articles that can be used as a reference.<br/>
-Where I put the word _apparently_ means that the use of `EnTT` is documented but the authors didn't make explicit announcements or contacted me directly.
+Where I put the word _apparently_ means that the use of `EnTT` is documented but the authors did not make explicit announcements or contacted me directly.

 If you know of other resources out there that are about `EnTT`, feel free to open an issue or a PR.
-I'll be glad to add them to this page.<br/>
+I will be glad to add them to this page.<br/>
 I hope the following lists can grow much more in the future.

 # EnTT in Action